 - 47 groups are trained as beekeeping associations and 200 beehives hung.
 A manual in honey production training has been developed and 55 trainers trained to help set up beekeeping groups.

 - 57 Natural Resource Management Committees are trained and more than 110,000 trees planted in nurseries.
 Nearly 5,000 bamboo trees have been planted along river banks to help protect the lakes and control erosion.
 386 people have been trained in reforestation and conservation techniques.

-- Over 100 beach village communities (BVCs) have been trained to register those using the beaches, promote legal fishing and good sanitation on the lake shores.
+- Over 100 BVCs have been trained to register those using the beaches, promote legal fishing and good sanitation on the lake shores.